 The 2010’s were a time of maintenance and restoration of the grounds and buildings, with the only “new” building being the Pulling Office addition in 2016.
 In December of 2013, after a long filing process, the Cumberland Farmer’s Club became an official 501C-3 non-profit exempt organization.

 2020 brought the postponement of the Cumberland Fair due to COVID-19 pandemic, but also brought the donation and installation of the historic Harmon Sawmill.
 The Cumberland Farmer’s Club held their first official fundraising effort through gofundme.com to try to bring in the funding needed to install the Sawmill and build an observation building to be able to run the Sawmill for public viewing during future fairs.
-In 2021, the first major repaving project around the Exhibition Hall and Pulling Arena, including the “food court” was completed.
-2022 brings the 150th Fair t0 Cumberland, and the Farmer’s Club celebrated with a two-day “Old Fashioned Fair” event in June as a pre-cursor to the actual 150th Fair, to be held September 25 through October 1, 2022.
+In 2021, the first major repaving project around the Exhibition Hall and Pulling Arena, (including the “food court”) was completed.
+2022 brought the 150th Fair to Cumberland, and the Farmer’s Club celebrated with a two-day “Old Fashioned Fair” event in June as a pre-cursor to the actual 150th Fair, held September 25 through October 1, 2022.
 The 2022 Fair was considered a great success, with excellent reviews from the public and the highest recorded attendance to date.

 Work is an ever present factor with the Fairgrounds, as there is always something to be painted, moved, enlarged, shingled, built or re-built on the Fairgrounds.
-The Farmer’s Club continues to welcome new members who are committed to continuing to keep the Cumberland Fair and the Cumberland Fairgrounds moving ahead for at least another 150 Fairs!
+The Farmer’s Club is always looking to welcome new members who are committed to continuing to keep the Cumberland Fair and the Cumberland Fairgrounds moving ahead for at least another 150 Fairs!